stffrdhrn/stffrdhrn.github.io/_posts/2015-04-21-spice-essentials.md

 Did you ever get stuck figuring out how to run spice?
 These essential spice tips will get you on your way.

 Recently I have been searching for good [linux tools to simulate circuits](http://en.wikipedia.org/wiki/List_of_free_electronics_circuit_simulators).
 Spice is widely known in circuit simulation.
-This short guide should help you get started, including how to perform graphical plotting with nutmeg.
+This short guide should help you get started; including how to perform graphical plotting with nutmeg.
 All the below demos are using `ngspice` and `ngnutmeg`.
-In this post, I assume you know the basics of writing or generating spice netlists.
+In this post I assume you know the basics of writing or generating spice netlists.

 We will cover the basics of: